MartyCombs/public/encrypt_files/README.md

 The `--help` option is available for all sub-scripts.

-# Encryption / Decryption Workflow
+# Encryption / Decryption workflow
 ## AES-GCM
 For AES-GCM encryption, a master key is read from a file, a salt and nonce are generated, and the file is read in chunks, encrypted, and written back